zhangbsn-gt/developer.gov.sg/collections/_communities/building-a-community/our-journey.md

 ### Levelling Up Collectively — Our Community Engagement Journey

-It has been almost 2 years since we started the STACK-X community.
+It has been almost two years since we started the STACK-X community.
 Take a look at our journey and how we pivoted our efforts amidst the COVID-19 pandemic.

 If you have attended one of our STACK-X Meetups, you are probably quite familiar with [GovTech](https://www.tech.gov.sg/who-we-are/our-role/){:target="_blank"}.
 Chances are, you are also well acquainted with some products we have developed — for example, [TraceTogether](https://www.developer.tech.gov.sg/technologies/digital-solutions-to-address-covid-19/tracetogether){:target="_blank"} and our [Whole-of-Government Application Analytics](https://www.developer.tech.gov.sg/technologies/analytics/wogaa){:target="_blank"}.